 a walk around it enjoying the gardens or taking a Segway tour around the park.

 Then if ordered in advance go to the Borghese Museum enjoying the masterpieces

 of all times!
 For lunch go to an authentic restaurant or a café for a nice

 Italian meal and then come home and have a brief nap.

 In the evening the sun is not as sweltering and many museums prolong their working hours.
 You can also visit churches, exhibitions, go shopping, sit on the bank of the Tiber river etc. After that why not to hop on an English speaking tour around the Colosseum, starting at 8:30 or later (they have tours on Tuesdays and Saturdays.
 Many different museums work until 12 am.
 Another popular place is Castello Sant'Angelo, for example, which works from 8 pm until 1 am during summer.

-Note that the last two weeks of August is a holiday time for all Italians, called Ferragosto.
+Note asp that the last two weeks of August is a sacred holiday for all Italians, called Ferragosto.
 This period is known as a dead period in Italy and can be accompanied with big tailbacks on the roads from Rome and back to the city.
 Keep that in mind if you plan to travel outside the city by car or by bus.
 Rome itself doesn’t stop working like many smaller Italian cities do and that’s a good news for tourists.
-Another good news is that half of the Roman population disappears from the city during this period and Rome becomes a little bit less crowded for a while.
+Another good news is that half of the Roman population disappears from the city and Rome becomes a little bit less crowded for a while.

 Enjoy your summer and keep on learning more useful things about Rome with www.rometales.com!